home-assistant/developers.home-assistant/docs/hassio_addon_config.md

 As with every Docker container, you will need a script to run when the container is started.
 A user might run many add-ons, so it is encouraged to try to stick to Bash scripts if you're doing simple things.

+All our Images have also [bashio][bashio] installed.
+It contains a set of commonly used operations and can be used to be included in add-ons to reduce code duplication across add-ons and therefore making it easier to develop and maintain add-ons.

 When developing your script:

  - `/data` is a volume for persistent storage.
  - `/data/options.json` contains the user configuration.
-You can use `jq` inside your shell script to parse this data.
-However, you might have to install `jq` as a separate package in your container (see `Dockerfile` below).
+You can use bashio or `jq` inside your shell script to parse this data.

 ```bash
 CONFIG_PATH=/data/options.json